abhishek-kumar-code/Redfish_Public/Specification.md

 ### Localization Considerations

-The SPMA architecture supports localized strings but does not impose any specific requirement for localization upon services.
+The Redfish architecture supports localized strings but does not impose any specific requirement for localization upon services.
 However, current market forces seem to require localization as necessary (e.g. schemas).

 Schema-supplied display strings may be localized as necessary, but a Schema file may only contain one language.
-Alternate language schemas may be published and available to SPMA clients, but need not be provided via the SPMA schema store.
+Alternate language schemas may be published and available to Redfish clients, but need not be provided via the Redfish schema store.

-Property names defined within an SPMA schema are never localized.
+Property names defined within a Redfish schema are never localized.
 User-supplied string-valued property values such as an asset tag may be localized.
 Localizable string valued properties should annotated with the [IsLanguageDependent annotation term](#language-dependent-property-values).

 ### Schema Definition